doolin/arscope/arscope.md

 hence we lose all our ActiveRecord goodies , for example, the `scope` method.

-### But we still to do everything the scopes were doing
+### But we still have to do everything the scopes were doing

 A necessary first step: